 As an integral part of the Sarajevo Film Festival, Talents Sarajevo aims to connect some 65 emerging film professionals from Southeastern Europe and the Southern Caucasus with their peers from across the region and with acclaimed international industry experts.
 The six-day event consists of master classes, talks, screenings and specialised workshops focusing on screenwriting, directing, producing, acting, cinematography, editing and film criticism.

-The 15th edition of Talents Sarajevo is due to take place during the Sarajevo Film Festival, which will this year run from 13-20 August.
+The 15th edition of Talents Sarajevo, titled 'BRAVE', will take place during the Sarajevo Film Festival, scheduled to run from 13-20 August.
+Learn more

 Who can apply?